2-FREE WILL AND THE FALL

 By Colleen Donahue

 For real love to exist there must be free will.
 Without free will we are little more than robots and God didn't want robots.
 He wanted relationships.
 He wanted sons and daughters that would freely love Him.
-Man was the only part of creation given free will.
-He was created morally sinless and had relationship and a closeness to God.
-This study will take us through how this test of free will played out.
+Angels and mankind were the only parts of creation given free will.
+Men and women were created morally sinless and had a relationship and closeness to God.
+This study will take us through how the test of free will played out.

 2. Notice in verse 15b that he was the model of perfection until "wickedness was found in you."
 What was this wickedness?